yoshuawuyts/awesome-wasm-components/README.md

 [WINMD]: https://learn.microsoft.com/en-us/uwp/winrt-cref/winmd-files

 > [!NOTE]
 > WASI 0.1 was released in late 2019 and was exclusively designed for UNIX-like environments.
 That meant that all the work put into WASI couldn't be reused for the web and other environments.
-Wasm Components were released in early 2023 together with WASI 0.2, solving the limitations of WASI 0.1.
+Wasm Components were released in early 2023 together with WASI 0.2, which is entirely portable across environments.
 >
 > WASI 0.3 is planned for the end of 2025, using the newly added native async
 > support in Wasm Components.
 This will enable components with async interfaces
 > to directly link to each other.
+WASI 0.2 was a big departure from WASI 0.1.
-This is a relatively small, but powerful, improvement of WASI 0.2.
+> WASI 0.3 will be a relatively small iteration of WASI 0.2.

 ## Tools